RedPRL/sml-dependent-lcf/README.md

 then, into *telescopes* rather than lists.

-Unlike standard approaches, including that used by Coq's refiner, the correctness conditions of the dependent refinement are local to the Dependent LCF library; that is, we provide machinery for dependent refinement that is valid regardless of the logic it is deployed at, and this comes crucially from the following facts:
+Unlike standard approaches, including that used by Coq's refiner, the correctness conditions of the dependent refinement are completely local to the Dependent LCF library; that is, we provide machinery for dependent refinement that is valid regardless of the logic it is deployed at, and this comes crucially from the following facts:

 1. Metavariables correspond one-to-one with goals.
 There is no difference between a hole and a goal.